wyvernlang/wyvern/tools/readme.txt

 This file describes the package structure of the Wyvern tool suite.
 View this document with tabs set to 4 characters.

+To compile Wyvern, use Java 7 and JUnit 4.
+Eclipse version 4.2 works, earlier versions may not.

 PACKAGE DESCRIPTIONS